 This capstone course, offered in seminar style, will focus on research and responsible environmental action.
 It will discuss, review, and assess course work done in the environmental studies minor.
 Students will evaluate previous course work and design and conduct research projects or other environmental projects/activities.
 This seminar will be oriented toward integration of various aspects of the minor, within the context of a bioregional emphasis, a focus on environmental issues on campus, and a component aimed at environmental action.
 Repeatable for credit - maximum six.
 Prerequisite: ENV 201; ENV 303; six credits from the list of supporting courses.
 Offered Spring.

 Independent Study in Environmental Studies

 Under supervision of instructor, individualized study in environmental studies on issues/topics not available in existing courses.
 All independent studies must be approved in the semester prior to the semester that the independent study occurs.
-Repeatable for credit - maximum 3.
-Prerequisite: ENV 201; declared environmental studies minor; consent of environmental studies director.
+Repeatable for credit - maximum three.
+Prerequisite: ENV 201; declared environmental studies minor.
+Consent of environmental studies director.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.

 443 Cowly Hall